ddc-java-13/top-tag/docs/index.md

 * Would require permission from NM wildlife management, but storing a copy of users hunting and fishing licenses and E-tags.
 * Incorporate for all game animals that require draw.
+Current App is designed for Elk.
+Future builds would incorporate Black Bear, Deer, Turkey, Oryx, Barbary Sheep, Javelina, and Prong Horn.
-* Incorporate all Over the Counter game that do not require tag draw.
+* Incorporate all "Over the Counter" game that do not require tag draw.
+This would be for non-draw required Black Bear, Turkey, and Barbary Sheep.
-* Incorporating satellite for map/traveling distance.
+* Incorporate satellite data and user location for map/traveling distance between user location and destination.
-* Storing user location